dtzxporter/DTZxPorterLanding/_tools/diver.md

 - 1.22 - Added support for remainder of animation sets.
 - 1.23 - Update program library for ui fixes, fixed FBX export compatibility.
 - 1.24 - Fix animation exporting due to a bug with keyframes.
+- 1.25 - Fixed console window by accident.